Marfeel/MarfeelTestDrive/EXAM.md

 ### 4. Answer the following points

-* Justify the chosen method used to hide opinion column
+* Justify the chosen method used to hide opinion column It requires the least amount of code and it works as good as every other method.

 * Explain the difference between position static, relative, absolute and fixed